chriskilding/jackson-dataformat-ron/README.md

 }
 ```

-With JSON you have to use one of **several** **informal** strategies to encode the type information in a JSON object (options
-include a property e.g. `@type`, a wrapper object acting as a fake union type, or a wrapper array):
+With JSON you have to use one of **several** **informal** ways to encode the type information in a JSON object (options include a synthetic property e.g. `@type`, or a fake union type e.g. wrapper object, wrapper array):

 ```json
 {